-Amortization method/period For details, see June 30, 2017 Funding Valuation Report

-Asset valuation method Market value of assets

-Inflation 2.63%

-Salary increases Varies based on entry age and service

-Payroll growth 2.875%

-Investment rate of return 7.00% net of pension plan investment and administrative expenses from 1997 and 2011.

-Retirement age The probabilities of retirement are based on the 2014 CalPERS Experience Study for the period from 1997 to 2011.
+Actuarial cost method Entry Age Normal Amortization method/period For details, see June 30, 2017 Funding Valuation Report Asset valuation method Market value of assets Inflation 2.63% Salary increases Varies based on entry age and service Payroll growth 2.875% Investment rate of return 7.00% net of pension plan investment and administrative expenses Retirement age The probabilities of retirement are based on the 2014 CalPERS Experience Study for the period from 1997 and 2011.
+Mortality The probabilities of mortality are based on the 2014 CalPERS Experience Study for the period from 1997 to 2011.
 Pre-retirement and post-retirement mortality rates include 20 years of projected mortality improvement using Scale BB published by the Actuaries.